 Key Takeaways

-• Plan B can temporarily affect your period, causing it to come earlier or later with lighter, heavier, or spotty bleeding.
+Plan B can temporarily affect your period, causing it to come earlier or later with lighter, heavier, or spotty bleeding.

-• Call your doctor if you have severe pain, prolonged bleeding, or no period three weeks after taking Plan B.
+Take a pregnancy test if your period is more than one week late, and contact a doctor if you have severe pain, prolonged bleeding, or no period within three weeks.

 If you’ve recently taken Plan B, you’re probably keeping a close eye on your cycle and wondering how this emergency contraceptive could affect your period.
 It’s normal to notice changes, but because symptoms often vary from person to person, it may be hard to know what’s normal and what should be a cause for concern.